inesbenltaifa/jalapeno-helm/jalapeno-helm/List_of_changes.md

 ## TO DO

-List of storage fro grafana
+- List of storage for grafana
-Influx as a data source aytomotocs with prometheus Modify version of helm chart and image (see for arrango , kafka , redis , influx, redis )
+- Influx as a data source atomatically with prometheus
+- Modify version of helm chart and image (see for arrango , kafka , redis , influx )

 ## NOT DONE

-Since some image came from jalapeno repository i did not change the image and did not add a health endpoint for example for gobmp, topology , lslinknode.
+Since some images came from jalapeno repository i did not change the images and did not add a health endpoint for example for gobmp, topology , lslinknode.
 Influxdb, kafka and zookeeper had already a health endpoint but maybe the helm chart version can be updated.